-The easiest way to get ride of this (or any other) error message in your script is by using FileMaker’s `Set Error Capture script step.
+The easiest way to get ride of this (or any other) error message in your script is by using FileMaker’s `Set Error Capture` script step.
 When you turn error capture on in your script, FileMaker stops telling your users about errors.
 That may sound like a perfect solution, but it’s only half the battle.
 Your script may also need to check to see if no records were found.
 (Of course it may not care if no records were found, and just want to continue on.)

 If it does care, though, it isn’t that difficult to fix either.
-Even though Error Capture prevents the error dialog box from appearing to your user, it doesn’t suppress the error entirely.
+Even though Error Capture prevents the error _dialog box_ from appearing to your user, it doesn’t suppress the error entirely.
 Instead, FileMaker notes the error, and tucks it away in case you script cares to look.
 FileMaker has a calculation function that allows you to get the error code that occurred when the previous script step was executed.
 This function is conveniently named `Get ( LastError )`.
 Most of the time this function will return a value of 0 (meaning no error occurred), but when no records are found it returns 401 instead.
 If we want the script to react differently, we are going to have to catch this error so that we can inspect it later.

-$error = 401 we can do any number of things including call another script, show our own dialog or even just exit the script.
+The final part of this problem is to check and see what is in the variable `$error`.
+In the ideal case, we will get `$error = 0` and everything moves on as if nothing happened.
+The case that we are looking for is when `$error = 401`.
+When `$error = 401` we can do any number of things including call another script, show our own dialog or even just exit the script.
 To check for these two cases all we need is the `If` script step.
 I like to say: